Disclaimer: New EUDR developments - December 2025

 ESRS E3 focuses on water and marine resources, highlighting their crucial role in sustainability.
-Water conservation is essential, as global water scarcity affects four billion people a year, while pollution from industrial, agricultural, and domestic sources further degrades freshwater supplies.
+Water conservation is essential, as global water scarcity affects four billion people a year, while pollution from industrial, agricultural, and domestic sources further degrades freshwater supplies (see also ESRS E2 on pollution).
 ESRS E3 encourages organizations to report on water usage, management practices, and efforts to reduce consumption and pollution, helping to address these urgent challenges.

 Marine ecosystem protection is equally important in ESRS E3, given the rising threats from overfishing, pollution, and climate change.
 Healthy oceans are vital for biodiversity, carbon sequestration, and livelihoods, yet marine ecosystems are increasingly under stress.
 ESRS E3 pushes for transparency in how businesses impact marine resources, from fishing practices to wastewater discharge.